 A male patient is encouraged to take an STD test once the early symptoms of an STD start to show.
 Lesions, sores, and itchiness in the genital area, anus, testicles, and thighs should not be ignored.
 These are signs that he should take seriously and should do something about as soon as possible.

 Urine tests are common for the first-timers, especially those that are potential gonorrhea and Chlamydia victims.
 Swabs are also done to detect syphilis and the two previously mentioned STDs.

 Blood tests are suitable to diagnose hepatitis, genital herpes, syphilis, AIDS, and HIV.

-For genital warts and Human Papillomavirus, biopsy is recommended so that the affected skin area is removed and examined.
+For genital warts and Human Papillomavirus, a biopsy is recommended so that the affected skin area is removed and examined.

-STD test results will usually be available in at least three days to several weeks.
+STD test results will usually be available for at least three days to several weeks.
 Pay a visit to the nearest hospital or medical facility in your area to learn more about it.
 Consult a doctor once you see and experience the early symptoms of an STD before it is too late.